daemondragon/C-norme/README.md

 - [ ] When macro must span over multiple lines, escape line break ('\') must be aligned.
 - [ ] Macro names must be entirely captitalized.
 - [ ] Macro arguments must be capitalized.

+### Functions
+- [ ] Function's body must not contain more than 25 lines (excluding comments and blank line).
+- [ ] Function's subpart have to be separated one blank line maximum (No two following blank line, excluding comments).
+- [ ] Function must not have more than four arguments.
+- [ ] There must be at most five exported functions per source file.
+- [ ] There must be at most ten function per source file.

 More rules to be added later...